Characterization of positive definite, radial functions on free groups: Introduction

 Following Haagerup's pioneer work (\cite{Ha79}), the completely positivity and the completely boundedness of the map $M_\varphi$, with $\varphi$ being a radial function with respect to the $\ell_1$-length, are fully characterized (\cite{HSS2010, HK2015}).
+For more information about the study of positive definite functions on free groups, the reader can refer to (\cite{B1989} and \cite{B1987}).
 These works significantly improve the understanding of the approximation properties of the free groups and the associated noncommutative $L^p$-spaces.
 Nevertheless, our understanding is still incomplete.
 For instance, the existence of a Schauder basis for the reduced free group $C^*$ algebra is still a mystery.
-A better understanding of positive definite functions beyond $\ell_1$-radial type would help.
-The main results of this article (Theorem 1.2 and 1.3) complement Haagerup and Knudby's work (\cite{HK2015}) and provide characterizations of the complete positivity of the corresponding multipliers $M_\varphi$ defined as in (\ref{multiplier}) with $\varphi$ being $\ell_2$-radial.
-The classical $\ell_2$-radial Fourier multipliers are those associated with the Laplacian operators.
+Bo\.zejko and Fendler's work in (\cite{BF2006}) implies that, the sequence of $\{ l_{g} : g \in \mathbb{F}_{n} \}$, enumerated in an order compatible with the word length, is not a Schauder basis of the non-commutative $L^{p}$ spaces associated with the von Neumann algebra of the rank $n$ free group $\mathbb{F}_{n}$ if $p > 3$ or $1\leq p<\frac{3}{2}$ and $n \geq 2$.
+A better understanding of positive definite functions beyond $\| \cdot \|_{1}$-radial type would help.
+The main results of this article (Theorem 1.2 and 1.3) complement Haagerup and Knudby's work (\cite{HK2015}) and provide characterizations of the complete positivity of the corresponding multipliers $M_\varphi$ defined as in (\ref{multiplier}) with $\varphi$ being $\| \cdot \|_{2}$-radial.
+The classical $\| \cdot \|_{2}$-radial Fourier multipliers are those associated with the Laplacian operators.
 We hope the results obtained in this article will shed light on determining an appropriate Laplace type operator on the free group $C^*$-algebras.